ingan914/Rixor/README.md

 4. To recap
 -----------
 Make sure to have a folder in your server root called **libs**.
 This is where you will put the dom4j library that you can download from the website or from any one of the release tags.
+After this, download BarAPI from the release tag and include it in your plugins folder as a plugin.
 Next, make sure to have a **maps** folder where you will put the map and the xml.
 Make sure the xml file is inside of the map folder, where you see the region folder and the level.dat.

 [2]: http://scrimmage1.teamloading.com/dom4j.jar "dom4j"
 [3]: https://maps.oc.tc/ "Overcast Maps"